jackshady101/app-privacy-policy/privacy_policy.md

 ​For any questions regarding this policy or your data rights, contact us at:
 * [Contact Support: sigmastroke101@gmail.com](mailto:sigmastroke101@gmail.com)

-## Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
 If you want your data to be deleted , Please contact us at ** sigmastroke101@gmail.com ** or * [Request Account Deletion](https://jackshady101.github.io/Delete/delete-account.html)